Airlines Look to Boost Confidence with Travelers Ahead of FDA Approval

 Although some airlines are not requiring the vaccine, they are highly encouraging it and even incentivizing it.
 American Airlines CEO, Doug Parker, said the airline is offering workers who get vaccinated before the end of August an extra day of vacation next year.

 If the FDA’s mandate of the Pfizer and Moderna vaccines are imminent, individual airline decisions may prove inconsequential.
-Companies like Alaska Airlines are biding their time to make a final decision once the vaccines receive full approval, and once they do, we can expect more and more companies to require vaccines for their employees.
+Companies like Alaska Airlines are biding their time to make a final decision once the vaccines receive full approval, and once they do, we can expect more and more companies to require mask and vaccine mandates for their employees.

 But if you work for American, who wouldn’t like to have a little more time off?